Yinghao-Pan/reinforcedPred/cran-comments.md

-## Resubmission
-This is a resubmission.
+## Updating package reinforcedPred to version 0.1.1
 In this version I have:

-* Added a reference in the Description field.

-* Changed the example for function modelFit so that it can be executed in < 5 sec.

-* Functions reinforced, modelFit_VS, reinforced_VS are computationally intensive.
-I tried some smaller toy examples.
-However, it is just impossible for the example to be executed within 5 seconds.
-Hence, I wrapped these examples in donttest{}.
-I tested these examples using devtools::check(run_dont_test = TRUE), and works well.
+* Changed the Imports field.
+No longer requires a specific version of stats package.

 ## Test environments